...

 Although not all seven specialties have survived the test of time, there are still three that you should be able to try!

-Some of these shops and restaurants are located beyond Nakamise-dōri Street but are still located between Nagano Station and Niōmon Gate.
-They are listed in sequence according to their distance from Zenkōji Temple, with the closest shop being listed first:
+Below, we have included a couple of shops that sell one or some of the Seven Specialties of Zenkoji.
+Some of these shops and restaurants are beyond Nakamise-dōri Street but still between Nagano Station and Niōmon Gate.
+They are listed in order of distance from Zenkoji Temple, with the closest shop first.

 Explore Nakamise-dōri Street With a Guided Tour

 When you visit noodle restaurants in Japan, have you noticed that there is almost always a small round can of spice on one side of the table for you to add more flavor to your noodle soup?
+If you like the blend known as Shichimi in Japanese, the shop you must visit when you are around Nagano Station is Yawataya Isogorō.
+You can even make your special spice here!

 Sake Buns (酒饅頭) at Tsuruya (酒饅頭本舗つるや)